-Since the dawn of the Space Age, and including the six-strong Expedition 34 team, no fewer than 79 astronauts and cosmonauts have spent Christmas away from their loved ones, high above Earth.
-Among their number are Americans and Russians, Swiss and French, Germans and Japanese, Italians and Dutchmen—and, this week, a Canadian, too.
-Ten people, including NASA’s Mike Foale, Scott Kelly, and Don Pettit, have spent two Christmases aloft, and a trio of intrepid Russians—Sergei Avdeyev, Sergei Krikalev, and Aleksandr Kaleri—have celebrated the festive season on three occasions.
-And when Kelly participates in the scheduled year-long ISS mission in 2015-16, he will earn a personal and national record as the first American to spend three Christmases away from Earth.
+Since the dawn of the Space Age, and including the six-strong Expedition 42 team, no fewer than 86 astronauts and cosmonauts have spent Christmas away from their loved ones, high above Earth.
+Among their number are Americans and Russians, Swiss and French, Germans and Japanese, Italians and Dutchmen, and Canadians—and, this week, for the first time in history, an Italian woman, too.
+Seventeen people, including NASA’s Mike Foale, Scott Kelly, and Don Pettit, have spent two Christmases aloft, and a trio of intrepid Russians—Sergei Avdeyev, Sergei Krikalev, and Aleksandr Kaleri—have celebrated the festive season on three occasions.
+And when Kelly participates in the scheduled year-long ISS mission in 2015-16, he will earn a personal and national record as the first American to spend as many as three Christmases away from Earth.

-For the combined crew of Expedition 34, Christmas Day on Tuesday will be time to reflect, as Cady Coleman said two years ago, upon how much more ‘we’ have, materially, in comparison to others on our Home Planet.
+For the combined crew of Expedition 42, Christmas Day will be time to reflect, as Cady Coleman said four years ago, upon how much more “we” have, materially, in comparison to others on our Home Planet.
 There will be time for them to privately speak to their families and share some of the holiday festivities.
 There will be time for them to open gifts and break into stockings and wear Santa hats, perhaps, and enjoy hearty—though often certainly thermostablised, rehydratable, or irradiated—Christmas fayre.

-And with Kevin Ford in charge, the chances of a hearty and festive dinner for Expedition 34 are pretty much guaranteed.
+And with Barry “Butch” Wilmore in charge, the chances of a hearty and festive dinner for Expedition 42 are pretty much guaranteed.